cli-guidelines/cli-guidelines/content/_index.md

 Put the most important information at the end of the output.
 The eye will be drawn to red text, so use it intentionally and sparingly.

+**Expected errors shouldn't reveal your program's internals.**
+If what went wrong was “the user typed a bad option” or “a file had the wrong format” or “we couldn't connect to a server”, the error should not contain a lengthy traceback of your program's code.
+After all, fixing the error doesn't involve changing your program's code.
+Details about how your program is written should be reserved for errors that indicate bugs in your program itself.

 **If there is an unexpected or unexplainable error, provide debug and traceback information, and instructions on how to submit a bug.**
 That said, don’t forget about the signal-to-noise ratio: you don’t want to overwhelm the user with information they don’t understand.
 Consider writing the debug log to a file instead of printing it to the terminal.